 According to Kelly Mcgonigal, the belief that stress is bad for you, is the 15th leading cause of death in the United States.
-This is above cancer, HIV/AIDs, and homcide.
+This is above cancer, HIV/AIDs, and homicide.

-If you choose not to believe that stress is harmful to you, then you’ll have a completely different perspective on it.
+If you choose not to believe that stress is harmful to you or tha stress affects you, then you’ll have a completely different perspective on it.

 This is HUGE.

-You’ll have a completely different reaction and experience to stress, causing it to serve you to perform better and be happier (yes, be happier!).
+You’ll have a completely different reaction and experience to levels of stress, causing it to serve you to perform better and be happier (yes, be happier!).